Having an organic baby bassinet that is non-toxic and safe for your newborn baby is a MUST.

-This non-toxic bassinet has breathable mesh sides, adjustable height features, drop-down side wall for easy access, and rotates which make it easy to bring it closer to you on the bed!
+This non-toxic bassinet has breathable mesh sides, adjustable height features, a drop-down side wall for easy access, and rotates which make it easy to bring it closer to you on your own bed!

 It’s also an award-winning product and is JPMA certified too!

-The mattress that comes with it, unfortunately, contains polyurethane foam.
-Although HALO claims that no flame retardants are used in any of their non-toxic products.
+The bassinet mattress that comes with it, unfortunately, contains polyurethane foam.
+Although HALO claims that no chemical flame retardants are used in any of their non-toxic products.